-Why should I move a website from HTTP to HTTPS?
+Why should you move a website from HTTP to HTTPS?
 I also had the same question.
-There was a good discussion going on Shoutmeloud forum, whether a blog should move to https or not.
-Is there any advantage moving your blog to https?
+There was a good discussion going on Shoutmeloud forum on the same topic.

 HTTPS provides many KEY features:-